Bixie/dfm-processor/README.md

 DFM_PARAMSFILES_ARCHIVE_PATH//Path where params files will be archived DFM_OUTPUT_FILENAME_PREFIX  //Prefix in front of the unique preview ID in the file DFM_OUTPUT_FILENAME_SUFFIX  //Suffix for outputfiles default `_%d_%d` where first number is index of outputfile (1 based), and the second the total number of outputfiles
-DFM_IMAGEFILES_OUTPUT_PATH  //Path where DFM application outputs the files DFM_IMAGEFILES_SENT_PATH    //Path to backup sent files to DFM_WEBSERVER_LOCAL_PATH    //Path of images-folder of webserver when webserver runs on the same machine.
+DFM_IMAGEFILES_OUTPUT_PATH  //Path where DFM application outputs the image files ZIPFILES_OUTPUT_PATH        //Path where DFM application outputs the zip files DFM_IMAGEFILES_SENT_PATH    //Path to backup sent files to DFM_WEBSERVER_LOCAL_PATH    //Path of images-folder of webserver when webserver runs on the same machine.
 False otherwise DFM_INTERNAL_API_HOST       //URL of Internal API on webserver